audreytracy/library-app/README.md

 - [ ] Further modularization of code
 - [ ] Addition of an admin account type
     - [ ] Ability for admin to add or remove books from system
 - [ ] Password security was not the focus of this application, so passwords are stored as plaintext.
-That would be something to change in this app's future
+Adding a simple hashing algorithm would be a large improvement.

 <p align="right">(<a href="#top">back to top</a>)</p>